grill-lab/ConvSim/README.md

 ## Data Generation

-Document collection index is build outside of the system and attached as a volume.
+Document collection index is built outside of the system and attached as a volume.

 To run, do:

-`docker-compose `
+`INDEX_PATH=path/to/index docker-compose up --build`